Infantilization

-Infantilization is the prolonged treatment of someone as if they are much younger than they really are.
+Infantilization (in American English) or infantilisation (in British English) is the prolonged treatment of someone as if they are much younger than they really are.
 Studies have shown that an individual, when infantilized, is overwhelmingly likely to feel disrespected.
 Such individuals may report a sense of transgression akin to dehumanization.

 Racism

-Infantilization is an important concept that was pivotal to maintaining slavery - children of enslaved women would also be enslaved because both belonged to the master.
-Africans were considered ‘child races’, resulting in subsequent infantilization.
-When black men respond negatively to “boy,” the negative response is caused by infantilization.
+Infantilization is an important concept that was pivotal to maintaining slavery – children of enslaved women would also be enslaved because both belonged to the master.
+Africans were considered "child races", resulting in subsequent infantilization.

+When black men respond negatively to "boy", the negative response is caused by infantilization.
 Infantilization plays a role in implicit bias, which is a modern effect caused by subjugation, primarily economically, by failing to honor the work and creativity of subjugated populations.
 Infantilization can be used by propaganda to remove factual contributions from subjugated communities.
 This is done by individuals who would rather believe what fits within their belief system than truly hear information that may counter existing beliefs.

 Ableism

-Disabled individuals can be infantilized in their interactions with able-bodied and/or neurotypical people.
+Disabled individuals can be infantilized in their interactions with non-disabled people.
 That can occur alongside other paternalistic behaviours and denies individuals their autonomy.
 Infantilization is more commonly experienced by people who are visually disabled (e.g., people who are visually impaired).

-Another specific disability often infantilized is autism, which is viewed as a children's disorder, with many autism organizations being run by neurotypical parents of autistic children and most charities dedicated to autism focusing on children.
+Another specific disability often infantilized is autism, which is viewed solely as a children's disorder, with many autism organizations being run by neurotypical parents of autistic children and most charities dedicated to autism focusing on children.
 The extreme focus on children essentially denies the existence of autistic adults within public consciousness, leading to many people unknowingly discriminating against autistic adults.

 Ageism

 Older adults

-Infantilization can happen to older adults which leads to denying them autonomy in their care, such as through being excessively controlled or being addressed with baby talk, as if they were a child incapable of understanding complex topics.
+Infantilization can happen to older adults, which leads to denying them autonomy in their care, such as through being excessively controlled or being addressed with baby talk, as if they were a small child incapable of understanding complex topics.
 This leads to a reduced quality of care.
 From a patient's perspective, this is seen as disrespectful and patronizing.
 Infantilization can also occur as an aspect of intimate partner violence, as some abusive partners substitute physical violence for psychological abuse to maintain their power.

 Youth

 When used in reference to adolescents, the term typically suggests that teenagers and their potential are underestimated in modern society.
 It can also be used to describe adolescents being regarded as though they are younger than their actual age.
-Infantilization may also refer to a process when a child is being treated in a manner appropriate only for younger children.
+Infantilization may also refer to a process when a teen or adolescent is being treated in a manner appropriate only for younger children.

 Robert Epstein is a notable critic of the treatment of youth and adolescents, suggesting that many public policymakers and neuroscientists utilize myths about the teenage brain in order to disenfranchise and ultimately infantilize them.

+Infantilization of young people may also refer to people calling them "children" or "kids", as some people mix up the two age groups.